TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 # home_assistant_custom_ac_alexa_smarthome_skill
-Alexa smarthome skill hosted on lambda servers for controlling a custom ac build with Home Assistant controls.
+Alexa smart home skill hosted on lambda servers for controlling a custom ir air conditioner build with Home Assistant controls.
 I want to tell you a little bit about the why I decided to create this skill I actually waited along time before I could find the time to work on this project, and it's actually my first alexa smart home skill, I've made a couple of custom skills, but this if my first smart home skil... so forgive me if I seem a bit too excited. ;-)</br>
 You can check out the skill in action [here](https://www.youtube.com/edit?o=U&video_id=Y4i989zwQlc).